mcbearfish/Mini-3D-Window-Viewer/README.md

 Since position is calculated by integrating acceleration twice, even with tiny errors, the positional data errors grew massive.
 It caused the position of the box to be way off and you would only see the 3D object for a split second.
 I determined this was unusable and decided to change scope. <br />

 #### Redesign
 I decided to pivot the project and try to get the most out of the current setup.
-I decided to simulate the camera view of the 3D object where moving/tilting the box changes camera view direction realistically, but position is anchored.
+I decided to simulate the camera view of the 3D object where moving/tilting the box changes camera view direction realistically, but position is anchored. <br />

 #### Code Flow
 The main program initializes the board, sensors, sensor fusion, and 3D engine before entering the main loop.
-In the loop, new sensor data is read and fed into the sensor fusion algorithm.
-This project uses an Extended Kalman filter, which fuses the gyro, accelerometer, and magnetometer data into a stable orientation estimate.
+In the loop, new sensor data is read and passed into the sensor fusion algorithm.
+This project uses an Extended Kalman Filter, which fuses gyroscope, accelerometer, and magnetometer data into a stable orientation estimate.
+That orientation estimate is then used to update the rendered 3D object and draw the pose overlay.<br />
 ```
 main()
 |